Louise-X10/WebApp-Hackathon/README.md

     - Deal cards to all players and common table
     - Decide whose turn to play (i.e. next button)
     - Update common table status to all players
-    - Store card as array [suit, number]
+    - Store game player cards as object {suit, number}
     - Save list of loggedplayers, list of sockets
 - Two-player:
   - Take turns acting in one round